-Small Business Saturday was an idea created by the credit card giant American Express on November 27, 2010.
-The campaign launched in order to help small businesses gain additional exposure and to change the way consumers shop within their own community during the holiday season.
-In 2011, the day became official when Washington State mayors, governors, senators, and President Obama shared their support for Small Business Saturday.
+Small Business Saturday started as a campaign launched by American Express on Nov.
+27, 2010, to help small businesses gain exposure and to inspire consumers to shop within their own communities during the holiday season.
+The day became official in 2011 when Washington State mayors, governors, senators and President Obama shared their support for Small Business Saturday.

-As the day began to pick up more traction, in 2012 American Express encouraged all small business owners to take charge and promote their business.
-The credit card company offered small business owners free, personalized ads to spread across the web.
-That year, an estimated $5.5 billion was spent across the nation at independent businesses.
-By 2013, neighborhoods began celebrating the day, pledging support to the local businesses and organizations.
+In 2012, American Express amplified the campaign by helping small business owners promote their businesses.
+The credit card company offered small business owners free personalized ads to spread across the web.
+That year, an estimated $5.5 billion was spent at small businesses nationwide.
+By 2013, communities began celebrating the holiday by pledging support to their local businesses and organizations.

-For small business owners, their business is not just a business.
-To them, it is an extension of who they are.
-Giving the local businesses within your community a chance is crucial to not only their survival, but to give them an opportunity to win you over as a customer.
+For small business owners, their business is not just a business — it’s an extension of who they are.
+Supporting the local businesses within your community not only keeps those businesses alive, but keeps the communities they serve thriving, as well.

-There are many challenges as a small business owner, but small business insurance should not be one of them!
-At Farm Bureau Financial Services we understand how hard you have worked to build your small business, which is why we want to help you protect it from the uncertainties that life brings.
+There are many challenges as a small business owner, but small business insurance should not be one of them.
+At Farm Bureau Financial Services we understand how hard you have worked to build your small business, which is why we want to help you protect it.
 Learn how our small business insurance and commercial insurance can help ensure the success and safety of your company.